 The Conference was hosted by the Tasmanian Society of Justices of the Peace in conjunction with the celebration of their centenary.
 To mark both events, the Tasmanian Governor, Barbara Baker, hosted a reception at Government House.
-There was also a dinner at Hadlev's Hotel on Saturday night attended by ACJA delegates and their partners, Society members and their partners, and some special guests.
+There was also a dinner at Hadley's Hotel on Saturday night attended by ACJA delegates and their partners, Society members and their partners, and some special guests.
 The guest speaker at the dinner, Judge Sandra Taglieri, of the Federal Circuit Court of Australia, provided insights into the operations of courts and other justice functions in a virtual world, including some very amusing examples of the "complications" that can occur.

 The Saturday ACJA Conference was officially opened by the Tasmanian Attorney-General and Minister for Justice, Elise Archer.
 In addition to the formal parts of the meeting, there were contemporary issues related to Justices of the Peace and their roles discussed.
-These included online witnessing and online training initiatives to meet a changing demographic focusing on a vounger generation.
+These included online witnessing and online training initiatives to meet a changing demographic focusing on a younger generation.
 There was also a paper presented which provided comparative information and data from jurisdictions, highlighting some significant differences and also the opportunities to see best practice in other parts of Australasia.

 Responding to the challenges of disruptions because of COVID-19 has continued to be a dominating factor in how associations operate.
-Across the ACJA jurisdiction's common themes emerged of the challenges being faced by associations, for example difficulties in addressing succession in governance roles, falling membership numbers, finding an audience when advocating the Justice of the Peace role, financial sustainability of associations, and facing the reality that for Training Committee has been given a wider remit and has been renamed the Membership Support Services Committee.
-This committee is chaired by Keith Revell (Queensland).
+Across the ACJA jurisdiction's common themes emerged of the challenges being faced by associations, for example difficulties in addressing succession in governance roles, falling membership numbers, finding an audience when advocating the Justice of the Peace role, financial sustainability of associations, and facing the reality that for many Justices there is still reluctance to undertake face-to face interactions.